ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/3_porting_analysis.md

 # Porting analysis

-A Sobel filter implementation was selected as the example application to port as it is an applicable embedded computer vision workload.
+A Sobel filter implementation is used as the example application as it is an applicable embedded computer vision workload.
 The [Sobel SIMD OpenCV repo](https://github.com/m3y54m/sobel-simd-opencv/) is implemented in three different ways which makes it a great example candidate to show different aspects of porting.

 It is implemented in the following ways:
 * Non-SIMD
   * pure C++ code
 * SIMD